thuml/Large-Time-Series-Model/README.md

 print(output.shape)
 ```

-There's indeed room for improvement in this small model.
-We are actively working around it and are glad to see constructive suggestions and noteworthy cases :)
+There's room for improvement in this small model.
+We are actively working around it and are glad to see constructive suggestions and noteworthy cases.

 ## Datasets